The Tetrahedron Zamolodchikov Algebra and the AdS5 x S5 S-matrix: Acknowledgments

 \section{Acknowledgments}

 The authors thank Vladimir Bazhanov, Vladimir Kazakov and Anton Zabrodin for discussions.
 We also thank Takuya Matsumoto for a correspondence on \cite{Beisert:2011wq}.
 The work of ZT is supported by SFB 647 ``Space-Time-Matter''.
-The research leading to these results has received funding from the European Union Marie Curie International Research Staff Exchange Scheme UNIFY under grant agreement n$^{\rm o}$~269217.
+The research leading to these results has received funding \footnote{The text was revised after ZT moved to Department of Theoretical Physics, RSPE, Australian National University (where he was supported by the Australian Research Council), School of Mathematics and Statistics, The University of Melbourne (where he was supported by the Australian Research Council), Fakult\"at f\"ur Mathematik und Naturwissenschaften, Bergische Universit\"at Wuppertal (where he was supported by the university), and Laboratoire de Math\'ematiques et Physique Th\'eorique CNRS/UMR 7350, F\'ed\'eration Denis Poisson FR2964, Universit\'e de Tours (where he was supported by CNRS).
+He thanks V.Bazhanov, O.Foda, H.Boos and P.Baseilhac for giving him opportunities to work at these institutions.
+The research of Z.T. is supported by the European Research Council (Programme �gIdeas�h ERC-2012-AdG 320769 AdS-CFT-solvable).} from the European Union Marie Curie International Research Staff Exchange Scheme UNIFY under grant agreement n$^{\rm o}$~269217.